Loading...

 Portion Control

-Include a source of protein such as a small handful of nuts or a serving of Greek yogurt when enjoying the dessert.
-Protein can help slow down the absorption of sugar.
+Include a source of protein, such as a handful of nuts or a scoop of Greek yogurt, to help slow down the absorption of sugars.

 Stay Hydrated